 The Chi Chon is a breed created from crossing a Chihuahua and a Bichon Frise.
 Most of the dogs of this breed tend to look more like the Bichon, but there may be exceptions.
 This breed is an excellent choice for families that spend a lot of time outdoors.
 They’re better equipped to handle warmer temperatures than the Chihuahua, but care should be taken in extreme heat.
 Breeding a Chihuahua and a Bichon creates a miniature version of the Bichon that’s more sturdy than a standard Chihuahua.
 Chichons are great around kids and other animals.

 No dog lover can resist the adorable expression of a Beagle.
 When you cross a Beagle with a Chihuahua, you get a Chibeagle.
-At maturity, they generally weigh around 12 pounds and have the tri-color coat of the Beagle.
+At maturity, this Beagle mix generally weigh around 12 pounds and have the tri-color coat of the Beagle.
 Chibeagles may have the floppy ears of the Beagle or the erect ears of the Chihuahua.
 These sweet little dogs are intelligent, playful, and are always ready for an adventure with their owners.
 Chibeagles usually live between 10 and 16 years.

 Chibo Terriers are delightful little dogs that usually have the long ear of their Chihuahua parent and the friendly personality of the Boston Terrier.
 The appearance of the Chibo Terrier is refined, and they are approachable, confident dogs that love attention.
 Chibos are between 9 and 17 inches tall and weigh between 10 and 15 pounds.
 This breed is muscular and has a square head and thick neck.
 Their eyes are bright and round, and their ears are erect.